 Applied behavior analysis (ABA) therapy is the use of behavioral and emotional interventions to help autistic children.
 ABA therapy degree programs train students to help children using this therapy.
-Completing an undergraduate degree in ABA therapy can lead to assistant behavior analyst professional certification, and completing a graduate degree in ABA therapy can lead to behavior analyst certification.
+Completing a 4-year bachelor's degree in ABA therapy can lead to professional certification as an assistant behavior analyst, while completing a 2-year master's degree in ABA therapy can lead to behavior analyst certification.

 Bachelor's Degree Programs in ABA

 Applied behavior analysis therapy degree programs vary widely in their applicability due to the reluctance of some organizations to agree on a standard.
-The Bachelor of Arts (B.A.) in Psychology with an ABA concentration and Bachelor of Science (B.S.) in behavior analysis are two degree options that can prepare students for roles as therapists upon graduation.
-Graduates of undergraduate ABA degree programs learn methods to help individuals change and develop certain behaviors in specific settings.
+The Bachelor of Arts (B.A.) in Psychology with an ABA concentration and Bachelor of Science (B.S.) in Behavior Analysis are two degree options that can prepare students for roles as therapists upon graduation.

-Transfer or freshmen applicants to a bachelor's degree program offering ABA training need prerequisite coursework in a number of areas, such as computers, English, social science, fine arts, foreign language and science.
+Transfer or freshmen applicants to a bachelor's degree program offering ABA training need a high school diploma and prerequisite coursework in a number of areas, such as computers, English, social science, fine arts, foreign language and science.
 Most programs also require students to complete the core curriculum offered by the college or university.

 The broad curriculum in programs offering bachelor-level ABA degrees prepares students for careers in other psychological and scientific fields, as well as careers specific to behavior analysis.
 The coursework emphasizes development of assessment skills, strategies and techniques in behavioral intervention and other areas, such as the following: